-Nothing looks more annoying than beautiful pictures or shapes distorted on a slide.
-Take a look the following example:
+Nothing is more annoying than seeing beautiful pictures or shapes distorted on a slide.
+Take a look at the following example:

-Why do presenters distort their images on a slide?
+Why do presenters distort the images on a slide?

-- They try to stretch the image to fill the slide width or the width of an auto shape they have on slide.
+- Presenters try to stretch the image to fill the slide width or the width of an auto shape they have on slide.
 Naturally the images look warped.

 - They enlarge the image by dragging the handles on the sides or bottom of the images.

-When you click on the small arrow in the bottom right corner, you will have the corresponding pane opening up.
-To get the distorted picture back in order click on the 'Reset' button:
+When you click on the small arrow in the bottom right corner, the corresponding pane will open.
+To get the distorted picture back in order, simply click on the 'Reset' button.

-Once the picture gets back to original dimensions, check on ‘Lock Aspect Ratio’.
+Once the picture gets back to its original dimensions, check the ‘Lock Aspect Ratio’ option.

 Now, when you scale the height or width, the picture enlarges proportionately: